rasben/D7-rasben-bare/readme.md

 That's it.
 Check out the `Makefile` for more useful commands - it will grow as I go :) Some commands are module-dependant, so not all will work.

+"But I still need to enable all the modules!"
+Well, if you are feeling particular lazy, I've included the latest bare db dump in the db_setup folder.
+You can import it so quickly get the site up and running.
+I cant guarantee that there'll never be some test nodes included, but for the most part it'll be clean.
+Just bare in mind that I prefer to enable a module too much than one too little :)
+There's a make command for easily importing the dbdump:

+`make import-db`

+If you want to make a total clean setup (takes a bit longer), you can run this:
+`make clean-setup`

 ##Technologies used

 **General**